San Angelo State Park

 Things to Do

-No swimming or boating is currently allowed in O.C.
-Fisher Lake, due to drought.
+Swimming at your own risk is allowed in O.C.
+Fisher Lake.
 Lake Nasworthy and Twin Buttes Reservoir offer swimming and fishing and are approximately a 10-minute drive from the park.

 The park has 50 miles of developed multiuse and divided trails for hiking, mountain biking, and equestrian use.
 Visitors must provide their own horses.
 Equestrian camping is allowed in the North Concho Equestrian camp area.
 Pens and pole tethers are provided at the water/electric sites, and pole tethers only are provided at the primitive sites.
 Campers may bring portable pens.
 Water is located in the camp area as well as other locales throughout the park's trail system.
 Visitors must remove waste (pen and tether areas) when leaving.
 Equestrian events are held at the park at various times throughout the year.

 This park participates in the Angler Education “Tackle Loaner Program”; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.

 Regularly scheduled tours and upon-request tours, for 10 or more visitors, take park visitors to ancient Permian animal tracks and Indian petroglyphs.
 Contact the park for a tour schedule and fees or check the calendar of events.
 Other tours include nature tours, hikes, bison/longhorn tours, equestrian tours, historic and prehistoric tours, and stargazing parties.

 Ask about the Junior Ranger Explorer Packs available for free checkout at the park!